Skip to main content

 Conclusion

 Simplyblock provides a complementary recovery solution to classical backups.
-Backups provide support for long-term storage of full recovery snapshots, while the write-ahead log based recovery is specifically designed for near-zero RPO recovery right after a Ransomware attack got started and enables quick and easy recovery.
+Backups support long-term storage of full recovery snapshots.
+In contrast, write-ahead log-based recovery is specifically designed for near-zero RPO recovery right after a Ransomware attack starts and enables quick and easy recovery for data protection.

-While many databases and data-storing services may provide the possibility of Point-in-Time-Recovery, such as PostgreSQL, the WAL segments need to be stored outside the system as soon as they are closed.
+While many databases and data-storing services, such as PostgreSQL, may provide the possibility of Point-in-Time Recovery, the WAL segments need to be stored outside the system as soon as they are closed.
 That said, the RPO would come down to the size of a WAL segment, whereas with simplyblock, due to its copy-on-write nature, the RPO can be as small as one committed write.

 You may also like: